-EDTE 480D.
-Student Teaching Internship: Single Subject Credential.
-Internship in Single Subject Credential Program, Phase III.
-Students are supervised in full-time student teaching in a secondary or middle level school.
+EDTE 421D.
+Student Teaching Internship - Multiple Subject Credential.
+Internship in Multiple Subject Credential Program, Phase III.
+Students are supervised in full-time teaching in a multiple or middle level school.
 Note: Limited to students who have satisfactorily completed all requirements in Phase II and have been approved by the Center Coordinator and the Teacher Preparation and Credentials Office.
-Graded Credit/No Credit.
-15 units.

-EDTE 503.
-Culminating Experience: Language and Literacy.
-Completion of a thesis or project approved for the Master's degree.
-Prerequisite: Advanced to candidacy and permission of his/her faculty advisor and the department chair one full semester prior to registration.
-EDTE 250, EDTE 290.
-Graded Credit/No Credit.
-3 units.
+Graded: Credit / No Credit.
+Units: 15.0.
+EDTE 421E.
+Student Teaching Internship - Multiple Subject Credential-CLAD.
+Second semester student teaching internship with integrated methods course work requires full-day participation of students in settings which require additional competencies in special classrooms with supervisors who are qualified to evaluate interns in sheltered, ESL, and other settings.
+Students are supervised in full-time internship in a secondary or middle level school.
+Prerequisite: CLAD program approval; limited to students who have satisfactorily completed all requirements in Phase II and have been approved by the Center Coordinator and the Teacher Preparation and Credentials Office.
+Graded: Credit / No Credit.
+Units: 15.0.